 - Additional procedures for enrolling in the Plan; - A summary of benefits, though this may be provided as a separate document; - A description of any premiums, deductibles, coinsurance or copayment amounts.
 The schedule of contributions, if any, to the premium payment will be provided by the Employer as a separate document; - A description of any annual or lifetime caps or other limits on benefits; - Whether and under what circumstances preventive services are covered; - Whether and under what circumstances coverage is provided for medical tests, devices and procedures; - Provisions governing the use of network providers (if any).
-If there is a network, the Booklet will contain a general description of the provider network and Participants will receive a list of providers in the network from the claims administrators.
-A list of network providers can also be found on the claims administrator's website, which is listed on Attachment A; - Whether and under what circumstances coverage is provided for any out-of-network services; - Any conditions or limits on the selection of primary care physicians or providers of specific specialty medical care; - Any conditions or limits applicable to obtaining emergency medical care; - Any services requiring preauthorization or utilization review as a condition to obtaining a benefit service; - Provisions relating to termination of coverage; - A summary of the claim procedures.
-However, if the claims procedures are not included in the Booklet, a copy will be provided without charge from the claims administrator; - Provisions describing the coordination of benefits under this Plan with the benefits provided under another similar plan in which the Participant or his/her spouse are enrolled; - Any subrogation or reimbursement rights of the employer that prevent duplicate payments for health care or permit recovery of overpayments of benefits; and - Any other benefit limitations and exclusions.
+If there is a network, the Booklet will contain a general description of the provider network and Participants will receive a list of providers in the network from the insurance companies or claims administrators.
+A list of network providers can also be found on the insurance company's or claims administrator's website, which is listed on Attachment A; - Whether and under what circumstances coverage is provided for any out-of-network services; - Any conditions or limits on the selection of primary care physicians or providers of specific specialty medical care; - Any conditions or limits applicable to obtaining emergency medical care; - Any services requiring preauthorization or utilization review as a condition to obtaining a benefit service; - Provisions relating to termination of coverage; - A summary of the claim procedures.
+However, if the claims procedures are not included in the Booklet, a copy will be provided without charge from the insurance company or claims administrator, as applicable; - Provisions describing the coordination of benefits under this Plan with the benefits provided under another similar plan in which the Participant or his/her spouse are enrolled; - Any subrogation or reimbursement rights of the insurance company or employer that prevent duplicate payments for health care or permit recovery of overpayments of benefits; and - Any other benefit limitations and exclusions.